 The results in figure 5 fit the data qualitatively, but also quantitatively (the proportions as well as the ranks are quite close to the real ones).
 The quantitative fit depends on the parameters of the model.
 Figure 6 shows how the distribution of word order types varies with the α parameter, which controls how the distance between verbs relates to the processing cost.
 When α is close to 0, there is little difference between each of the sentence types in any context, and roughly the same proportion of each sentence type emerges.
 When α is positive, reflecting greater processing cost as the verbs enter the crunch zone, then the SOV advantage appears.
 If processing cost scales linearly (α = 1), then the model predicts that almost all languages should show SOV order.
 With negative values of α, where cost decreases as the verb enters the crunch zone, we see a preference for VSO languages.
 This suggests that the best fitting assumption would be for a positive, convex function: the cost is large for verbs inside the crunch zone, but rapidly declines as the verb moves further away.

 Figure 6: Right: how the function which relates the distance between verbs in neighbouring turns and processing cost with the α parameter.
-Left: how the proportions of different word order types varies with the α parameter.
+Left: how the proportions of different word-order types varies with the α parameter.

 The supporting information shows that the model results are robust to settings of various parameters, including Nagents, Nconversation, Nturns and β.